xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-1.md

 ## Introduction

-This is the first document of the series focussing on SRv6 transport.
+This is the first tutorial of the series focussing on SRv6 transport.
 In this document we will focus on SRv6 basics and understand how to bring up SRv6 transport on Cisco NCS 500 and NCS 5500 platforms.
 In the subsequent tutorials, we will cover more topics related to SRv6 transport showing implementation of layer2 and layer3 services, QoS behaviour, Traffic-Engineering etc.

 ## Brief Background
 The Service Provider transport network has evolved recently to provide converged transport for various 5G applications and use cases.
-As we already know, Segment Routing (SR) brings in programmability to the transport network using the MPLS data plane.
-Whereas Segment Routing v6 (SRv6) uses IPv6 instead of MPLS.
+As we already know, Segment Routing (SR) brings in programmability to the transport network using the MPLS data plane, whereas Segment Routing v6 (SRv6) uses IPv6 instead of MPLS.
 This brings more simpler way to build a programmable transport where we can easily do network slicing and traffic engineering for various services.
-This advanced series of documents will demonstrate, new SRv6 transport on the IOS XR based NCS 5500/500 routers and how to configure and implement various overlay services like L3VPN/BGP-EVPN based E-Line service using the underlay.
+This advanced series of tutorials will demonstrate new SRv6 transport on the IOS XR based NCS 5500/500 routers and how to configure and implement various overlay services like L3VPN/BGP-EVPN based E-Line service using the underlay.
 In this document series, we will be using SRv6 Transport with ISIS as the IGP and provision end-to-end L3/L2 services over the transport.
 Service SLA and QoS being one of the important aspects of any services, we will also explore how end-to-end QoS can be managed for Services over SRv6 on these routers.

 Note: This document is to familiarise users with the technology.
 The configurations and lab setup can be taken as a reference, and this by no means represent a real production network.
 {: .notice--info}